-ScienceDaily has a most-retarded title up for a report on some new research, Blue-eyed Humans Have A Single, Common Ancestor.
+ScienceDaily has a stupid title up for a report on some new research, Blue-eyed Humans Have A Single, Common Ancestor.
 I already blogged the paper at my other blog.
 The paper roughly confirms the previous finding that I blogged that an SNP on the gene HERC2 might regulate expression of OCA2 so that there is depigmentation; in particular in the iris.
 I have another post coming up tomorrow morning on another study on HERC2 (it’s in schedule).

 Anyway, the title is stupid, because yes, the HERC2-OCA2 region probably has increased in frequency from a single gene copy, but blue-eyed people, and brown-eyed people, and white people and black people and Chinese people, share innumerable common ancestors within the last 10,000 years (though the number of times specific individuals show up in the genealogy varies quite a bit; we’re all related, just not equally).
 The key point here isn’t demographic, it is genetic.
 OCA2 is one of the longest haplotype blocks of any appreciable frequency in the European genome, suggesting massive selection within the last 10,000 years.
 We need to be careful about confounding conventional genealogical and demographic descriptions with evolutionary genetic dynamics driven by selection.
 The history of genes is not always the history of peoples, or, you’re ancestors.
 Here a Dawkinsian distinction between replicators and vehicles is probably useful.